 - Smoke: With your pellet grill at target temperature, place the tri-tip on your grill’s grates and leave to smoke to a medium-rare internal temperature of 125°F (52°)

-- Sear: Once it hits medium-rare, pull the tri-tip from the smoke and put in an oiled cast iron skillet over high heat.
+- Sear: Once it hits medium-rare, pull the tri-tip from the smoke and put it in an oiled cast iron skillet over high heat.
 Sear for just a couple of minutes on each side to create a delicious seared finish.

 - Rest: Let the tri-tip rest for 10 minutes to help it keep its moisture and flavors